Article: Seiko SWR: New models have arrived at PSB Watches

 3. Finally balanced case proportions

-This is where Seiko did the most refined work.
-The main criticism of the previous generation, especially the SWR049 with its 28.4mm case, was an excess of negative space on the dial and too thin brancards (the lateral extensions of the case).
+This is where Seiko did the finest work.
+The main criticism of the old generation, particularly the SWR049 with its 28.4 mm case, was an excess of negative space on the dial and too thin brancards (the side extensions of the case).

-With the new SWR103/SWR104/SWR106, Seiko has reduced the case width by just over a millimeter (to 27.2mm) while thickening the frame.
-The result: the brancards are more pronounced, the length-to-width ratio is closer to the proportions of a true Tank, and the visual contrast between the case and the strap is significantly improved.
+With the new SWR103/SWR104/SWR106, Seiko has reduced the case width by just over a millimeter (to 27.2 mm) while thickening the frame.
+The result: the brancards are more pronounced, the length/width ratio approaches the proportions of a true Tank, and the visual contrast between the case and the strap is significantly improved.

 For the women's models (SWR107/SWR108/SWR110), the case measures 19.6 × 29.4 mm, a perfectly calibrated size for a slender wrist.